Can Running Shoes Cause Sciatica?

 The research team at Mytopfitness has put a deep search into it and has compiled the available data comprehensively into an easy-to-understand blog.
 Before we proceed to the discussion of running shoes, let’s understand more about sciatica.

-What is Sciatica, and What Causes It?
+What Is Sciatica, And What Causes It?

 The sciatic nerve travels down the lower back behind the hip joint, down the buttock and leg to the back of the knee, where it divides into various branches and continues to the foot.